karlmerhi/karlmerhi/README.md

 ⚡ I am an aspiring developer based out of Toronto with a strong passion for coding.
 I am currently learning M.E.R.N and Java.
 I find great enjoyment in building side projects and am a eager learner who believes in clean code, team work, agile/scrum, and problem solving with outside the box thinking. ⚡

 - 🔭 I’m currently working on my website
-- 🌱 I’m currently learning Python, M.E.A.N, ReactJS, SQL
+- 🌱 I’m currently learning M.E.A.N, ReactJS, SQL
 - 👯 I’m looking to collaborate on any projects
 - 🤔 I’m looking for help with anything (always willing to learn)
 - 💬 Ask me about how I can help